Back to Article

 Foster meta-standards development

 One of the main conclusions that arise from our survey of the landscape of existing standards is that there is significant knowledge that exists across fields and domains and that informs the development of standards within each field, but that could be surfaced to the level where it may be adopted more widely in different domains and be more broadly useful.
-One approach to this is a comparative approach: In this approach, a readiness and/or maturity model can be developed that assesses the challenges and opportunities that a specific standard faces at its current phase of development.
+One approach to this is a comparative approach: in this approach, a readiness and/or maturity model can be developed that assesses the challenges and opportunities that a specific standard faces at its current phase of development.
 Developing such a maturity model, while it goes beyond the scope of the current report, could lead to the eventual development of a meta-standard or a standard-of-standards.
-This would encompass a succinct description of cross-cutting best-practices that can be used as a basis for the analysis or assessment of an existing standard, or as guidelines to develop new standards.
+This would facilitate a succinct description of cross-cutting best-practices that can be used as a basis for the analysis or assessment of an existing standard, or as guidelines to develop new standards.
 For instance, specific barriers to adopting a data standard that take into account the size of the community and its specific technological capabilities should be considered.

 More generally, meta-standards could include formalization for versioning of standards and interactions with specific related software.
-This includes amplifying formalization/guidelines on how to create standards (for example, metadata schema specifications using LinkML (https://linkml.io)).
+This includes amplifying formalization/guidelines on how to create standards (for example, metadata schema specifications using LinkML, https://linkml.io).
 However, aspects of communication with potential user audiences (e.g., researchers in particular domains) should be taken into account as well.
 For example, in the quality of onboarding documentation and tools for ingestion or conversion into standards-compliant datasets.

 An ontology for the standards-development process – for example top-down vs bottom-up, minimum number of datasets, target community size and technical expertise typical of this community, and so forth – could help guide the standards-development process towards more effective adoption and use.
-A set of meta-standards and high-level descriptions of the standards-development process – some of which is laid out in this report – could help standard developers avoid known pitfalls, such as the dreaded proliferation of standards, or such as complexity-impeded adoption.
+A set of meta-standards and high-level descriptions of the standards-development process – some of which is laid out in this report – could help standard developers avoid known pitfalls, such as the dreaded proliferation of standards, or complexity-impeded adoption.
 Surveying and documenting the success and failures of current standards for a specific dataset / domain can help disseminate knowledge about the standardization process.
-Resources such as Fairsharing or Digital Curation Center can help guide this process.
+Resources such as Fairsharing ( https://fairsharing.org/) or the Digital Curation Center (https://www.dcc.ac.uk/guidance/standards) can help guide this process.

 Develop standards in tandem with standards-associated software